Maximum diversity and weighting for invariants of periodic time series: Background on magnitude theory

 \subsection{General case}

-Magnitude and maximum diversity are also defined in general for compact, positive metric space.
+Magnitude and maximum diversity are also defined for compact positive metric spaces in general.
 From now on, we fix a (possibly noncompact) positive definite metric space $X$ and consider compact subsets of $X$.

 \begin{defn} Let $A$ be a compact, positive definite metric space.
-Then the \textbf{magnitude} $|A| \in [0, \infty]$ is defined as
+Then the \textbf{magnitude} $\magn(A) \in [0, +\infty]$ is defined as

-Likewise, the \textbf{maximum diversity} $|A|_+$ is defined as
+Likewise, the \textbf{maximum diversity} $\magnp(A)$ is defined as

 \end{defn} From the definition, the monotonicity in Proposition \ref{prop:basics} for both magnitude and maximum diversity follows immediately.